Richard L. Tierney: 1960s and 1970s: Bay Area, Published Poetry, Minneapolis Years, Lovecraft studies, Art, Fictional Collaborations

 In 1972, Tierney moved to Minneapolis to take up writing as a vocation.
 He lived for nearly nine years in the Twin Cities (Minneapolis–Saint Paul), which brought him in frequent contact with old-time horror/fantasy writers such as Carl Jacobi and Donald Wandrei.
 He had made Wandrei's acquaintance the year before through several telephone conversations while gathering copyright information for him on some Carl Jacobi stories that were soon to be published by Arkham House.
 He later provided the Introduction to Wandrei's volume of collected science fiction stories, Colossus.
 Kirby McCauley, whom Tierney had met a fantasy convention sometime prior, introduced him to the fledgling Minn-Conn, a society of like-minded fans begun by McCauley and John ('Jack') Koblas (aka 'Count Koblas'), who met in rotating fashion at members' homes.
 Members included the cartoonist Joseph (Joe) A. West; the photographer Eric Carlson (from Duluth, MN), Phillip Rahman (who would later found Fedogan and Bremer publishers) and his brother Glenn Rahman.
 Occasional attendees included such figures as R. Alain Everts of Madison, WI and the young S. T. Joshi.
 It was a topic of conversation that Donald Wandrei was still alive nearby, and members of the group frequently got together at Wandrei's house, attracted by the fact that Wandrei had known Lovecraft personally.
 They visited Carl Jacobi somewhat less often, since he had suffered a stroke which left him paralysed down one side and with a speech impediment.
 By 1988, with this group numbering in the dozens, the gatherings were made annual and featured professional guests.
 They were called MinnCons until Minncon 17 in 1987.
 Thereafter, the name of the convention was changed to Arcana (convention).

 Kirby McCauley's girlfriend had a friend who worked at local occult publisher Llewellyn Worldwide and recommended Tierney for a job there on the strength of his occult interests; Tierney had read extensively on the occult and often drew horoscope charts for his friends, though he took none of this very seriously.
 Llewellyn employed him for a year and a half (1971–72).
-Tierney stayed in touch with his California friend E. Hoffman Price, conducting an extensive correspondence with him.
+Tierney stayed in touch with his California friend E. Hoffmann Price, conducting an extensive correspondence with him.